Non-equilibrium dynamics of bacterial colonies -- growth, active fluctuations, segregation, adhesion, and invasion: Results and Discussion

-An important aspect of growing bacterial colonies is the formation of biofilms on surfaces, and the invasion of tubes and channels.
+An important aspect of growing bacterial colonies is the colonization of surfaces and the invasion of tubes and channels.
 To investigate the role of active adhesion forces for the colony behavior in such situations, we consider the interaction of cells with walls that provide attachment sites for pili.
 Walls are represented by a layer of immobile, soft spheres.
-Cell-wall interactions are represented by the same conservative potential leading to cell-cell repulsion.
+Cell-wall interactions are represented by the same conservative potential employed for cell-cell repulsion.
 Since biomolecular binding affinities are typically determined by the unbinding rate, the pilus unbinding rate $k_{\rm plane}$, corresponding to $k_{\rm rupt}$ for pilus-pilus unbinding, is varied.
 The other parameters governing pilus-wall binding are assumed to be the same as for pilus-pilus interactions, see Tab.~\ref{table02}.
 Experimentally, such wall properties can be realized, e.g., by coating hydrogel surfaces with pilin.